-Flossing more than just something that a person does to be extra clean; it is a necessity in appropriating oral care.
+Flossing is more than just something that a person does to be extra clean; it is a necessity in appropriating oral care.
 Oral hygiene is compromised when a person fails to floss daily.
 Not only is oral hygiene compromised, but also the patient breaches overall dental health.
 Fortunately, dental patients can avoid decay and poor dental health by taking careful attention to these flossing and dental tips:

 Floss Before Brushing